 Washington Negligence Laws

-Serious accidents and injuries can have devastating effects on a victim’s life, bringing with them expensive medical bills, costly property damage, and life-long trauma.
-You may assume that if you suffered because of an accident that the law will find the other party completely at fault for your injuries and their insurance company will help you recover.
-Sometimes it is easy to determine if another party was at fault for your injuries, such as if he or she ran a red light or a store owner.
+Serious accidents and injuries can have devastating effects on a victim’s life, bringing with them expensive medical bills, costly property damage, and lifelong trauma.
+You would assume that if you suffered loss because of another person, their insurance company would be required to help you recover.
+Sometimes it is easy to determine if another party was at fault for your injuries, such as if they ran a red light or drove drunk.
 But what about cases where you were partially at fault?
 How will that impact your compensation?

 When pursuing a personal injury claim in Seattle, it is important to understand how Washington’s negligence laws will influence the damages owed to you.
 At Hardwick & Pendergast, P.S., our attorneys have the experience, knowledge, and perseverance to fight for the maximum amount of compensation for our clients who have been injured by another individual’s negligence, even if they were partially at fault.
-Contact us today to (888) 228-3860 for a free case evaluation!
+Contact us today at (425) 228-3860 or toll-free at (888) 228-3860 for a free case evaluation!

-Comparative negligence laws come into factor at all times during the personal claim process, from the initial negotiations and into the trial, if it comes to that point.
+Comparative negligence laws can influence every aspect of the personal claim process, from the initial negotiations to the trial, if it comes to that point.
 During the negotiation process, the insurance adjustor will diminish a settlement offer based on the amount of fault they can attribute to you.
 If your claim goes to trial, they will make the same argument to a jury, who will ultimately determine the percentage of fault attributed to both parties.

 Insurance companies are in the business of minimizing the amount of money they have to pay in personal injury claims, and Washington insurance companies are no different.
 Comparative negligence laws embolden them to refuse an initial claim if they find you were even 1% at fault for an accident, even if you were seriously injured.
 However, this does not mean you cannot or should not pursue compensation.
 Hardwick & Pendergast, P.S. has more than 40 years of experience negotiating personal injury settlements and fighting for compensation in court on our clients’ behalf.
 We will collect witness statements, review accident reports and call upon certified experts to build a case against a negligent party.

-When calculating the amount of damages owed to you after an accident and collecting evidence, your personal injury attorney will work to minimize the amount of fault found in your case.
+When calculating the amount of damages owed to you after an accident, your personal injury attorney will work to maximize the amount of fault applied to the negligent party.
 To prove fault in a Washington state personal injury claim, our attorney may utilize:

 - Accident reports